 Notice how this first name begins with a lowercase letter.
 You might want to clean up the data from your forms a bit and capitalize each first name before you send a mailing out.

-Incorporating someone’s name into an image is a new way to grab subscribers’ attention.
+Incorporating someone’s name into an image might be a way to grab subscribers’ attention.
 It works because we’re drawn to images (sorry about the pun), and so we’re more likely to see our name if it’s in an image.

 This is a fairly new trick, so it may be working simply because subscribers aren’t used to it yet.
 Sometimes just adding something beyond the typical hum-drum email gets attention.